egelke/aarch64/01. HelloWorld/README.md

 Now that we have our environment setup, it is time to start with our first real world program.
 As is tradition, that is off course "Hello Wold!".

-The [code](main.asm) functionally equivalent of the following C program:
+The [code](main.asm) is functionally equivalent of the following C program:

 ```C
 #include<Windows.h>